 Claude lives with his father and his mother.
+His duties at home include carrying water, gathering firewood and helping in the kitchen.
+There are 2 children in the family.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
-Claude works at home carrying water, gathering firewood and helping in the kitchen.
-There are 2 children in the family.

 Claude lives in the hills of Kabarondo, home to approximately 6,000 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The population is comprised of Banyarwandans and the spoken language is Kinyarwanda.

 The regional diet consists of maize, beans, bananas, cassava, sweet potatoes and sorghum.
 Common health problems in this area include malaria, worms and malnutrition.
 Most adults in Kabarondo work as subsistence farmers and earn the equivalent of $8 per month.
 This community needs affordable education.